 A foot rash can develop for a multitude of reasons.
 It may only affect a small area, be short-lived and mild, or it may spread further up the leg, return frequently and be painful or itchy.
-Some are highly contagious.
+Some cases of foot rashes are highly contagious.

 With any type of foot or ankle rash, it is important to diagnose the cause so that treatment can be effectively targeted.
 It also helps to prevent it from returning and turning into a chronic (long lasting) condition where possible.

-Here, we will be looking at some of the most common and then the rarer causes of a foot rash, how they present so you can identify your problem.
+Here, we will be looking at some of the most common and then the rarer causes of a foot rash and how they present so you can identify your problem.
 We will also look at the best ways to treat them.